 Wondering how to add an ADU to your property?
 Abodu simplifies the process, providing concierge-level service throughout all phases — from permitting and design, to construction, delivery, and installation.
 Our collection of prefabricated studio, one-bedroom, and two-bedroom ADUs are designed by world-class architects and include premium, customizable features.

 And because we work with cities to pre-approve our permits, Abodu can deliver drastically shorter project times.
-As a result, a typical Abodu full-service ADU project takes 4-6 weeks for permitting, and just 6 months to complete.
+As a result, a typical Abodu full-service ADU project takes 4-12 weeks for permitting, and around 6 months to complete.

 Ready to get started?
 Get in touch!

-Abodu currently offers our full service in the greater San Francisco Bay Area, Southern California, and Seattle.
+Abodu currently offers our full service in the greater San Francisco Bay Area and Southern California,.
 To find out if we can add space at your place, please fill out the Abodu contact form here and we’ll be in touch.